-zero-coupons bonds: 2Y tenor
+- zero-coupons bonds: 2Y tenor

-fixed rate bonds: 5Y, 10Y, 20Y, 30Y tenor
+- fixed rate bonds: 5Y- 30Y tenor

-floating rate bonds: 3Y- 11Y tenor
+- floating rate bonds

-inflation-linked bonds: 15Y
+- inflation-linked bonds

-Treasury bills are offered for sale on the domestic market at a discount and redeemed at their face value - with maturity up to 364 days.
+Treasury bills are offered for sale on the domestic market at a discount and redeemed at their face value - with maturity up to 52 weeks.

-Treasury securities on domestic market are sold through auctions held by the National Bank of Poland (NBP).
+Treasury securities on domestic market are sold through auctions held by the National Bank of Poland (NBP) and private placements.